vaskoGut/Learning/README.md

       ***Promise.race()***	Resolves/rejects as soon as one promise settles.

   12. ### closure-explanation
-        1. In JavaScript, closures are created every time a function is created, at function creation time.
+        1. Every function creates a closure when defined — it keeps a reference to the lexical scope.
-        2. If we speak about closure , we need to mention **local** and **global** scope.
+        2. Function uses a closure only when it accesses variables from that captured scopeIf we speak about closure.
+We need to mention **local** and **global** scope.
 Functions have its local, private scope.
 Variables can be global or private - depending where they'are declared.
         3. if variable is declared without keyword, it is global.
 Even if it's declared inside the function.

         ```javascript